google-site-verification=CL-zYcX4_lQvFU3acKJA6fV9t1ETx-Ho9TJMhCjR-kk

 • 15W wireless charging pad on top

-• Pass-through charging — use while recharging
+• Pass-through charging — power devices while recharging

 The Trade-offs